-As well as the revised Long Term Plan being produced in this year, property valuations are also carried out by Quotable Value (QV) for rating purposes every three years.
+In addition to the revised Long Term Plan being produced this year, property valuations have also been carried out by Quotable Value (QV) for rating purposes (this happens triennially, once every three years).
 The relative changes in property values between different areas and different types of property causes fluctuations in the incidence of rates between different ratepayers.

-QV has given us preliminarily advise of the following movement in valuations which can ultimately impact on
+QV has advised the following movement in valuations which can ultimately impact on affordability: